gocd/www.go.cd/source/posts/2015-04-27-Feature-Branch-Support.html.markdown

 Now, whether a feature branch based workflow is the best approach or not is hotly debated (see Martin Fowler's [article](http://martinfowler.com/bliki/FeatureBranch.html) on this).
-Organizations who follow a feature branch based workflow have been wanting support for it in Go.
-Historically, [Go has advocated against feature branches](http://support.thoughtworks.com/entries/22037619-Support-for-feature-branches#view-post-21612654) and support for it has been limited.
-Go users have come up with some innovative work arounds, like this one from [Vision Critical](https://groups.google.com/d/topic/go-cd/veZ5QyySR8k/discussion).
+Organizations who follow a feature branch based workflow have been wanting support for it in GoCD.
+Historically, [GoCD has advocated against feature branches](http://support.thoughtworks.com/entries/22037619-Support-for-feature-branches#view-post-21612654) and support for it has been limited.
+GoCD users have come up with some innovative work arounds, like this one from [Vision Critical](https://groups.google.com/d/topic/go-cd/veZ5QyySR8k/discussion).

-Though the Go core contribution team continues to be wary of long-lived feature branches, short-lived feature branches create a window for validating changes before they are merged into the main branch.
+Though the GoCD core contribution team continues to be wary of long-lived feature branches, short-lived feature branches create a window for validating changes before they are merged into the main branch.
 Since the majority of time spent in a CI/CD setup tends to be in running tests, and failed builds are typically due to test failures, you could run tests on a proposed change in a feature branch, get feedback about it and fix tests if needed, before merging it into the trunk.